zifeishan/cs224s-deepSpeech/doc/final-report/src/architecture.md

 ### Finding Best Path

-After inference, DeepSpeech performs a search for a best path that optimizes edit distance, with the algorithm discussed in Section \ref{sec:bestpath}.
+After inference, DeepSpeech performs a search for a best path that optimizes the edit distance, with the algorithm discussed in Section \ref{sec:bestpath}.
 The system then outputs the best path it finds.

 ## DeepSpeech Features

-Our DeepSpeech system provides following benefits that benefits developers, compared to other systems like SCARF \cite{zweig2010scarf}.
+Our DeepSpeech system provides following benefits, compared to other systems like SCARF \cite{zweig2010scarf}.

 ### Easy Extraction and Integration of linguistic features